vanzonr/rarray/README.md

 In the directory 'compilerconfigs'
 -----------------------------------

-compiler.clang++.mk    Compiler dependence flags for the Makefile.
-Used compiler.g++.mk        as input to create config.mk by configure compiler.icpc.mk compiler.xlC.mk compiler.xlC_r.mk
+Compiler dependence flags for the Makefile.
+Used as input to create config.mk by configure.

+compiler.clang++.mk

+compiler.g++.mk

+compiler.icpc.mk

+compiler.xlC.mk

+compiler.xlC_r.mk

 compiler.xlc++.mk

 - January 2022